shiplab/vessel3D/README.md

 **Author**: Felipe Ferrari

-This project was developed with the valuable academic and technical support of NTNU (Norwegian University of Science and Technology) and the ShipLab research group.
-Special recognition goes to the ShipLab team for their prior development of supporting libraries, which provided essential groundwork, such as the Vessels.js library, for the creation of Vessel3D library.
+This project was developed with the valuable academic and technical support of **NTNU** (Norwegian University of Science and Technology) and the
+**ShipLab** research group.
+Special recognition goes to the ShipLab team for their prior development of supporting tools, such as the _Vessels.js_ library, which provided essential groundwork for the creation of the **vessel3D** library.

 ## License